Aishwaryahosamani/M2-EmbSYS/Project/1_Requirements/README.md

 ## Identifying features

-1. IR Sensors are provided for easy detection of movement of vehicles.
+1. Ultra sonic Sensors are provided for easy detection of movement of vehicles.
 2. LCD to be used to see the status of the availability of parking slots.
 3. Servo motors for simulation as gate opener motors.